Flashlight: Switch

 The original 1890s flashlights used a metal ring around the fiber body of the flashlight as one contact of a switch; the second contact was a movable metal loop that could be flipped down to touch the ring, completing the circuit.
 A wide variety of mechanical switch designs using slide switches, rocker switches, or side-mounted or end-mounted pushbuttons has been used in flashlights.
 A common combination is a slide switch that allows the light to be left on for an extended time, combined with a momentary button for intermittent use or signalling.
 (On earlier models, the button was a switch and the slider simply locked the button down.)
 Since voltages and currents are low, switch design is limited only by the available space and desired cost of production.
 Switches may be covered with a flexible rubber boot to exclude dirt and moisture and may be backlit for easy location.
 Another common type of switch relies on twisting the head of the light.
 Weapon-mounted lights may have remote switches for convenience in operation.

 Electronic controls allow the user to select variable output levels or different operating modes such as pre-programmed flashing beacon or strobe modes.
 Electronic controls may be operated by buttons, sliders, magnets, rotating heads, or rotating control rings.
 Some models of flashlight include an acceleration sensor to allow them to respond to shaking, or to select modes based on what direction the light is held when switched on.
 At least one manufacturer allows user programming of the features of the flashlight through a USB port.
-An electronic control may also provide an indication of remaining battery capacity, voltage, or provide information regarding recharging or automatic step-down of brightness as the battery nears full discharge.
+An electronic control may also provide an indication of remaining battery capacity, voltage, or provide information regarding recharging.
+The controls may provide automatic step-down of brightness as the battery nears full discharge, to protect the battery from damage.
+Other reasons that may automatically reduce brightness include temperature control of the LED emitter, and reduction in output if the flashlight can detect something covering the lens, to prevent heat damage to the lens or object.

+For LED flashlights, brightness may be controlled by an adjustable constant-current regulator, or by pulse-width modulation (PWM) that adjusts the duty cycle of the LED to provide apparent variation in average brightness.
+In some flashlight systems, the PWM control might cause detectable flicker in the flashlight's beam, especially when moving or aimed at moving objects.
+This can be objectionable in some uses.